Latent Concept Disentanglement in Transformer-based Language Models: Disentanglement of Latent Concepts in 2-hop Reasoning

-Finally, to understand the nature of (24,30;31)'s output embeddings better, in Figure~\ref{fig:3dot1_figure1}(c), we visualize an example cosine similarity matrix of this attention head, with either ``Italy'' or ``Spain'' as the bridge values for $S_n$ (the query source entity) in the prompts, across a total of 12 different combinations of bridge, source and target types.
-Specifically, for each combination of the bridge and source-target type shown in the grid, we sample 10 prompts which obey such requirement\footnote{We only specify the bridge entity for $S_n$ in the prompt; the bridge for $S_i$ for all $i < n$ are randomly chosen.}, giving us a total of 120 prompts.
+\textbf{\textit{Correlational evidence.}} To understand the nature of (24,30;31)'s output embeddings better, in Fig.~\ref{fig:3dot1_figure1}(c), we visualize an example cosine similarity matrix of this attention head, with either ``Italy'' or ``Spain'' as the bridge values for $S_n$ (the query source entity) in the prompts, across a total of 12 different combinations of bridge, source and target types.
+Specifically, for each combination of the bridge and source-target type shown in the grid, we sample 10 prompts which obey such requirement,\footnote{We only specify the bridge entity for $S_n$ in the prompt; the bridge for $S_i$ for all $i < n$ are randomly chosen.} giving us a total of 120 prompts.
 We then obtain head group (24,30;31)'s embedding of these prompts at the last token position, and compute the pairwise cosine similarities.
-Observe that the embedding consistently exhibits strong \textit{disentanglement} with respect to the bridge value in the prompt, \textit{regardless of source and target types}.
-We shall provide more nuanced statistics of disentanglement strength in the next sub-section, when we discuss its relation with the number of ICL examples.
+Observe that the embedding consistently exhibits \textit{strong disentanglement} with respect to the bridge value in the prompt, \textit{regardless of source and target types}.
+We provide detailed statistics of disentanglement strength in App. \ref{appendix: disentanglement vs num demonstrations} and Fig.~\ref{fig:3dot2_figure1}, where we discuss its relation with the number of ICL examples.